NirbanPal/E-Commerce/README.md

    python manage.py migrate
    ```

-11. To access the admin panel you have to create an account as superuser by giving a username and password->
+10. To access the admin panel you have to create an account as superuser by giving a username and password->

     ```python
     py manage.py createsuperuser
     ```

-12. To run the application in your local machine->
+11. To run the application in your local machine->

    ```python
    python manage.py runserver
    ```
+12. As an admin go to /admin and login to the admin portal by using credentials and add products accoring to your wish.
+If there is anyone who is working under the admin.
+Admin can authorize him as staff and give him permissions according to the admin's requirements.
+Admin can customize the permissions also.